ha5dzs/philips-hue-v2-lab-lights/README.md

     pip install urllib3 requests
 ```

  To use this code, you will need the IP address of your bridge.
-By default, tt looks for DHCP, so the IP address will be assigned by your router.
+By default, it looks for DHCP, so the IP address will be assigned by your router.
 You can use [nmap](https://nmap.org/download.html) or [arp](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) to find it, or you can use [this tool written by Philips that runs in your browser](https://discovery.meethue.com/) to find the IP address of your Hue Bridge.

  **Change the IP address in the Python script so it would point to your own Hue Bridge!**